 He was accused by the Securities and Exchange Commission (SEC) of misleading investors about investments linked to subprime mortgages that he knew would fail.

-Because the case is civil rather than criminal, he faces possible fines and a ban from the financial services industry.'Surreal and dream-like'
+Because the case is civil rather than criminal, he faces possible fines and a ban from the financial services industry.

 The exact punishment will be determined at a later hearing.